Woman Refuses To Let Her Drug-Addicted Brother Meet Her Baby, Gets Cut Off While Being Called Hypocrite

 The Psychological Impact of Addiction on Family Dynamics

 Addiction within a family context can create a complex web of emotions, including guilt, fear, and resentment.
-According to research published in the Journal of Substance Abuse Treatment, family members often experience a phenomenon known as codependency, where they may feel responsible for the addict's behavior.
+Family members often experience a phenomenon known as codependency, where they may feel responsible for the addict's behavior.
 In this case, the woman’s refusal to allow her brother to see her baby might be rooted in a protective instinct for her child.

-This situation highlights the complex interplay between family loyalty and personal boundaries.
+This situation underscores the intricate balance between familial loyalty and the necessity of personal boundaries.

 OP has offered the following explanation for why they think they might be the a-hole: